Fluent Bit: Official Manual

 Kube_Meta_Cache_TTL

-configurable TTL for K8s cached pod metadata.
-By default, it is set to 0 which means TTL for cache entries is disabled and cache entries are evicted at random when capacity is reached.
-In order to enable this option, you should set the number to a time interval.
-For example, set this value to 60 or 60s and cache entries which have been created more than 60s will be evicted.
+Configurable time-to-live for Kubernetes cached pod metadata.
+By default, it's set to 0 which means TTL for cache entries is disabled and cache entries are evicted at random when capacity is reached.
+To enable this option, set the number to a time interval.
+For example, set the value to 60 or 60s and cache entries which have been created more than 60 seconds ago will be evicted.

 0